Direct Sow vs. Start Indoors: How to Know What Your Seeds Need

 Seedlings growing in a seed-starting tray and seedlings growing in the soil.

-Root Vegetables (They Hate Being Moved)
+Root Vegetables (They Hate Disturbed Roots)

 • Carrots